uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 ChildView(value: $stateVariable)
 ```

-An interesting thing is happening here.
-To bind a state variable `stateVariable` to the `value` property within the ChildView, we have to add a dollar sign `$` before the state variable.
+As you may notice, to bind a state variable `stateVariable` to the `value` property within the ChildView, we have to add a dollar sign `$` before the state variable.

 #### Case Study: Slider

-As an example of bindings at play, we'll take a look at a particular view in SwiftUI: the Slider.
+As an example of bindings at play, we'll take a look at a particular view in SwiftUI: the [Slider](https://developer.apple.com/documentation/swiftui/slider).

 <img src="./images/slider.png" alt="Slider view in SwiftUI" style="width:50%;" />

 The slider takes in two parameters: the `in` parameter, which specifies the start and end values of the slider in the form of a range (e.g. `1...100`), and the `value` parameter, which takes a numerical value that the slider will be set to.

 If you try to pass a normal Double as input to the `value` , you'll get an error.
 Why?
 Because it's expecting a binding.
 If you think about the use cases of a slider, the reason will make sense.
-Not only do we need to pass a value into the Slider (our child view) so that it is able to display a value, but we also need to allow the users *themselves* to manipulate the slider, so that when the user moves the slider around, the original state variable also gets its value changed as well.
+Not only do we need to pass a slider value into the Slider (our child view) so that it is able to display a value, but we also need to allow communication the other way around, so that when the user moves the slider around, the original state variable also gets its value changed.
 Without bindings, this two-way communication would not have been possible!

 ## Demo Exercise Solutions